-Samsung Galaxy S25 review: A compact flagship that just about maintains its edge | Expert Reviews
+Samsung Galaxy S25 Review: A Compact Flagship That Just About Maintains Its Edge | Expert Reviews

 If we were simply tracking the changes between Samsung models year on year, there would be very little to note in the Galaxy S25’s design column.
 It’s almost identical to the Galaxy S24, with the same spartan iPhone-derived shape.

-My model comes in the slightly drab Icyblue colourway but there’s also a handsome-looking Navy option, Silver Shadow and Mint available at all retailers.
-An online-only Coralred model provides an extra shot of colour, meanwhile, alongside fellow Samsung.com exclusives Blueblack and Pinkgold.
+My model comes in the slightly drab Icy Blue colorway but there’s also a handsome-looking Navy option, Silver Shadow, and Mint available at all retailers.
+An online-only Coralred model provides an extra shot of color, meanwhile, alongside fellow Samsung.com exclusives Blueblack and Pinkgold.

-Arguably the main advance here is an even lighter weight of 162g, which is 5g lighter than before, from an even slimmer 7.2mm body.
+Arguably the main advance here is an even lighter weight of 5.7oz, which is 0.18oz lighter than before, from an even slimmer 0.28in body.
 This makes the Galaxy S25 one of the easiest-to-live-with flagship phones on the market.
-It doesn’t feel cheap or flimsy either, with an Armor aluminum 2 frame, Gorilla Glass Victus 2 to the front and rear and IP68 dust and water resistance.
+It doesn’t feel cheap or flimsy either, with an Armor aluminum 2 frame, Gorilla Glass Victus 2 to the front and rear, and IP68 dust and water resistance.

 Samsung Galaxy S25 review: Display

-I wasn’t all that impressed with the Galaxy S24’s display colour accuracy and that problem persists with the Galaxy S25.
-Using the more restrained Natural colour profile, I recorded a 99.4% gamut coverage and a volume of 103.3%, with an average Delta E colour variance score of 2.44.
+I wasn’t all that impressed with the Galaxy S24’s display color accuracy and that problem persists with the Galaxy S25.
+Using the more restrained Natural color profile, I recorded a 99.4% gamut coverage and a volume of 103.3%, with an average Delta E color variance score of 2.44.

 Samsung Galaxy S25 review: Performance and battery life

-The biggest upgrade here by far is the switch to Qualcomm’s latest Snapdragon 8 Elite chip, especially if you’re not from the US.
-For most of the world, the Galaxy S24 came with Samsung’s custom Exynos 2400 chip, which lagged behind the Snapdragon 8 Gen 3 used in the American model.
+The biggest upgrade here by far is the switch to Qualcomm’s latest Snapdragon 8 Elite chip, which is an upgrade from the Snapdragon 8 Gen 3 used in the S24 model.

-Samsung’s use of the same chip around the globe this time is very welcome and it leads to a performance bump that’s much bigger than we’d expect from a typical yearly update.

-In the regular Geekbench 6 CPU benchmark test, a single-core score of 3134 represents a 45% increase over the Exynos-powered Galaxy S24, while a multi-core score of 9800 is a 46% improvement.
+In the regular Geekbench 6 CPU benchmark test, a single-core score of 3,134 represents a 45% increase over the Snapdragon 8 Gen 3’s Galaxy S24, while a multi-core score of 9,800 is a 46% improvement.
 It’s slightly quicker than the OnePlus 13 in multi-core terms and isn’t far off the Galaxy S25 Ultra’s scores.
 The iPhone 16 and particularly the Pixel 9 are left trailing in its wake.

-When it comes to GPU performance, the Galaxy S25 outperforms the S24 by around 37% in our GFX offscreen tests, and is broadly a match for the Galaxy S25 Ultra and the Honor Magic 7 Pro.
+When it comes to GPU performance, the Galaxy S25 outperforms the S24 by around 37% in our GFX offscreen tests, and is broadly a match for the Galaxy S25 Ultra and the Honor Magic 7 Pro (available in the UK, where we tested it).
 Neither the Pixel 9 nor the iPhone 16 can get close.

 In practical terms, I was able to get through a day of light to moderate usage, involving 3 hours of screen-on time, with a good 50% left in the tank.
 On a more intensive day, with 5 hours of screen time in an often substandard network environment, and in which I ran a bunch of benchmark tests, I still got through to bedtime with 22% left.